 Just a helpful reminder: Father’s Day is Sunday, 20 June

 We agree!
 Dad hugs and dad jokes deserve an appreciation day of their own, so we were pretty excited to catch up with Fergus Macdonald, the co-founder and co-parent behind TBCo. in celebration of Father’s Day.
 We asked him about the chaos and joy of growing both a business and a family.
 And not just any family.
-We’re talking a rambunctious pair of two year old twin daughters, Mara and Amabel (unavailable to comment as we can't really understand what them yet), and a three year old daughter, Aila (who has claimed her role as the TBCo. office sweetheart).
+We’re talking a rambunctious pair of three year old twin daughters, Mara and Amabel, and older sister, Aila (who has claimed her role as the TBCo. office sweetheart).
 Accompanied on the everyday adventure by fellow co-founder and wife, Emma, he shed some light on the good, the bad and the funny that make up the daily family life of the Macdonald clan.

 What was your response when you found out you and Emma would be having twins?